5-Minute Foam Roll to Relax Before Bed

 Zen your bedroom by minimizing clutter, which will decrease distractions.
 Bring in some green plants to purify the air and add some soothing color.

-I keep some alkaline water (I like Beyond O2, which you can get delivered in glass jugs or bottles, or you can have a filtration system put into your house) and an aromatherapy mister on my bedside table.
+I keep some alkaline water and an aromatherapy mister on my bedside table.

 Clients often ask me about the best sleeping position for posture and body alignment.
 Ideally, you’d lie on your side and use a down pillow that can form to the shape of your neck.
 Placing a pillow between your knees is a great way to keep your pelvis balanced, too.